ChijinZ/security_advisories/PDFgen-206ef1b/readme.md

 When the testcase (see: https://github.com/ChijinZ/security_advisories/blob/master/PDFgen-206ef1b/crash.jpg) was input (command: ./testpdf testfile), a crash was trigger.

-It seems that it try to access a memory out of array *data* .
+It seems that it try to access a memory out of array *data* in pdfgen.c:2015.

     if (i + 3 < data_size && data[i] == 0xFF && data[i+`1] == 0xD8 &&
                 data[i+2] == 0xFF && data[i+3] == 0xE0)`